PersistBench: When Should Long-Term Memories Be Forgotten by LLMs?: System Prompts

 \texttt{\textbf{3.
 Safety and Operational Constraints:} Rigorous safety guardrails are integrated in the system prompt.
-The model is further restricted from reproducing copyrighted material and must prioritize user safety and accuracy above all other interaction goals.} \texttt{\textbf{Full prompt source:} \href{https://github.com/ivaxi0s/PersistBench/blob/main/prompts/evaluation.txt}{github/PersistBench/blob/main/prompts/evaluation.txt}}
+The model is further restricted from reproducing copyrighted material and must prioritize user safety and accuracy above all other interaction goals.}